 The Excel HR Laser incorporates advances in technology to be safe and effective for all skin types.
 Most hair removal lasers are not safe to treat darker skin types, as they may result in unwanted discoloration of the skin.
 The Excel HR Laser incorporates both a 1064 nm laser that is best suited for treating darker skin types and a 755 nm laser for lighter skin types.

-Laser hair removal works by targeting the pigmentation of the hair to destroy the hair at the follicle.
+Laser hair removal in Lafayette LA works by targeting the pigmentation of the hair to destroy the hair at the follicle.
 Therefore, results are not as consistent with lighter hair as with darker hair.
 If you are interested in laser hair removal or other laser procedures make a consultation with your dermatologist at Dermatology Center of Acadiana today to see if laser hair removal is right for you.

 This laser is a quantum leap improvement in hair reduction lasers.
 The cooling system is the best I have ever seen.
 This gives superior protection for all skin types….Simply the best device on the market.” – Mary P. Lupo, MD, Lupo Center for Aesthetic and General Dermatology